Check out the Common Application here.

 Before 1975, every college had a separate paper application that needed to be individually hand written or typed and sent via snail mail.
 The Common Application was introduced that year to provide a single application that could be completed once and sent to all schools.

-- Although the 2017-18 Common Application will not “go live” until August 1st, there are several ways juniors can get started over the summer:
+Each year the Common Application is slightly updated, and although the 2022-23 Common Application will not “go live” until August 1st, there are several ways juniors can get started over the summer:

-• Create your Common App account here.
+- Create your Common Application account here.

 Summer offers a great opportunity to become acquainted with the Common Application without any pressure or deadlines, and that investment of time will make it easier to use later as students complete their application process.